A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 Earthworks activities included the clearing of vegetation and topsoil, excavation and reshaping of subsoil to create a gentle slope onto which aggregate is placed to create a level platform to support the batteries.

-As of mid-February 2024, all surplus soil excavated from the site is being used to create a new habitat area in Midton.
-A vast majority of the stone required to create the platform has now been delivered to the site, so the amount of vehicle deliveries has significantly reduced.
+All surplus soil excavated from the site is being used to create a new habitat area in Midton.

 The Civils phase comprises of the installation of foundations, permanent drainage infrastructure and cable trenches.